 Many cried on the stand, recounting how Cosby attacked them while they were in these drug-induced stupors that he put them in.

-I'm not an interview, I just was talking to her.
+Not an interview, I just was talking to her.

-And I listened to her tell her story, and I'm looking at her right in the eye, and she convinced me right then and there that this had all happened.
+And she convinced me right then and there that this had all happened.

-Now, when you think of Bill Cosby, here is you know, the Cosby show in the 80s was massive worldwide.
+Now, when you think of Bill Cosby, here is, you know, the Cosby show in the 80s was massive worldwide.

-Uh well known as a comedian.
+Well known as a comedian.

-You you first met Bill Cosby probably with the cartoon, the the Fat Albert Show.
+If you're, you know, a baby boomer, you first met Bill Cosby probably with the cartoon, the Fat Albert show, and all those years.

-Now, it's gonna be very interesting.
+Now, what's going to be very interesting.

-He now faces well, hang on, the DA in this case is about to speak.
+The DA in this case is about to speak.

 Let's just dip in and see what he has to say.

-This is in uh Pennsylvania.
+This is in Pennsylvania.

 You can hear the cameras in the background.

-Okay, there he is, he's about to speak.
+Okay, there he is.

-Uhre Constant uh came here to Norristown for justice, and that's what 12 jurors from Montgomery County provided her.
+And that's what 12 jurors from Montgomery County provided her.

-And that's when uh Judge Robrano um released a civil case deposition uh and indicated in his opinion uh that the defendant's deposition showed the stark contrast between Bill Cosby, the public moralist, and Bill Cosby, the subject of serious allegations concerning improper and perhaps criminal conduct.
+that the defendant's deposition showed the stark contrast between Bill Cosby, the public moralist, and Bill Cosby, the subject of serious allegations concerning improper and perhaps criminal conduct.

 All right, that's the DA with his team, and they are going through the specific trial.

-Uh just before the verdict, we were all watching this together, my whole team here, and all of us thought that there was going to be a guilty verdict because there were too many women that had come forward and spoken at this trial.
+Just before the verdict, we were all watching this together, my whole team here, and all of us thought that there was going to be a guilty verdict because there were too many women that had come forward and spoken at this trial.

 How do you not believe it at that point?

-And when I met that one woman, I remember looking in our eyes, and I'm this there's something so dark about what was perpetrated on these women.
+And when I met that one woman, I remember looking in her eyes.

-It's almost to me incomprehensible that somebody would he's a cyst, it's like a predator that does it again and again and again and again to innocent people.
+It's almost, to me, incomprehensible that somebody would, he's a cyst, it's like a predator that does it again and again and again and again to innocent people.

-Oh, come I can help you with your career, meet me in the hotel, my house.
+It's almost the same line, oh, come, I can help you with your career, meet me in the hotel, my house.

 And then it becomes the same story.

-You know, feeding women quaaludes, I don't know all the specific drugs, I don't know a whole lot about them.
+You know, feeding women Kwaludes, I don't know all the specific drugs.

 But mentally, they were there and remembered it.